Here's How Your Trade DigitalOcean Holdings Inc. (DOCN) Aggressively Right Now

 Canaccord Genuity gave a rating of “Buy” to DOCN, setting the target price at $65 in the report published on August 06th of the current year.

-After a stumble in the market that brought DOCN to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.79% of gains for the given period.
+After a stumble in the market that brought DOCN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.03% of loss for the given period.

 Insider Trading